suardi26/Java-Basic/If Statement/README.md

   } else if (condition2) {

-    // if the condition2 is false then code 'B' will be executed
+    // if the condition2 is true then code 'B' will be executed

   } else if (condition3){

-    // if the condition3 is false then code 'C' will be executed
+    // if the condition3 is true then code 'C' will be executed

   } else if{